Jiaxing Nanhu Airport

-Jiaxing Nanhu Airport (嘉兴南湖机场), formerly known as Jiaxing Air Base, is an airport in the city of Jiaxing in Zhejiang province, China.
-It is being converted to a dual-use military and civilian airport with a planned opening in 2025.
+Jiaxing Nanhu Airport — formerly known as Jiaxing Air Base — is an airport in Jiaxing, the city in East China's Zhejiang province.
 The airport is located 8 kilometers from the city center in Xiuzhou District.
 Due to Jiaxing Airport's proximity to both Shanghai and Hangzhou, it is touted as "Shanghai's third airport" and "Hangzhou's second airport".
 The airport is designed to handle 500,000 passengers annually.

-Backed by YTO Express (YTO Cargo Airlines), construction of the civilian facilities start in November 2022.
+It was converted from a military airbase to a dual-use military and civilian airport.
+Backed by YTO Express (YTO Cargo Airlines), construction of the civilian facilities started in November 2022.
 In June 2024, the name Jiaxing Nanhu Airport was approved.
+The airport opened for civilian use on 26 December 2025.